 The only question I have for you guys is...fork or spoon???

 Other recipes you might like

 If you like Mexican food, ground turkey AND blue corn tortilla chips...it would only make sense that you'd like my Ground Turkey Nachos with Blue Corn Tortillas.
-These Healthy Turkey Tacos are pretty legit too!
+These Chicken and Cheese Taquitos and Healthy Turkey Tacos are really legit too!

 Tools I used in this recipe

 Ok, so if you made this Mexican Turkey Casserole with Green Beans...would definitely appreciate if you leave a comment below and let me know what you thought!
 Always love hearing from you guys...and don't worry I'm an Italian from New Jersey...I got thick skin!